Free neutron decay: Decay modes

 This photon may be thought of as a sort of "internal bremsstrahlung" that arises as the emitted beta particle (electron) interacts with the charge of the proton in an electromagnetic way.
 In this process, some of the decay energy is carried away as photon energy.
-Photons produced in this way are also a minor feature of beta decays of bound neutrons, that is, those within a nucleus.
+This mode also occurs in beta decays of bound neutrons, that is, those within a nucleus.

 A very small minority of neutron decays (about four per million) are so-called "two-body (neutron) decays", in which a proton, electron and antineutrino are produced as usual, but the electron fails to gain the 13.6 eV necessary energy to escape the proton (the ionization energy of hydrogen), and therefore simply remains bound to it, as a neutral hydrogen atom (one of the "two bodies").
 In this type of free neutron decay, nearly all of the neutron decay energy is carried off by the antineutrino (the other "body").